INDUSTRIAL

 The stock prices of the two railroads rose immediately and naturally, the principals were pleased.
 The New York Central, having purchased the New York, West Shore and Buffalo Railway on November 24, 1885; reorganized its new acquisition as the West Shore Railroad on December 5, and leased it for 475 years from January 1, 1886.
 (So, in effect the West Shore Railroad West 36th Street Yard was originally the competition; wound up becoming a subsidiary and by proxy an expansion to the West 33rd Street Yards.)
 In 1914, all of Cornelius Vanderbilt's eleven other railroad operating interests: particularly the New York, West Shore & Buffalo with its carfloat terminals in Weehawken, New Jersey; were merged into the New York Central and Hudson River Railroad to form the New York Central Lines.
 With the basic but very convoluted history of the railroads in New York City now outlined, let us get down to the specifics of the West Side of Manhattan Freight Operations. . .

-outspoken and sometimes an ultra-millionaire, like it was by William H. Vanderbilt;
+outspoken ultra-millionaire, like it was by William H. Vanderbilt;

 by a man on horseback; carrying a red flag by day and red lantern by